A Majorization Order on Monomials and Termination of a Successive Difference Substitution Algorithm: Conclusion

-\sec{4\quad Conclusion}
+\section{Conclusion}

-There are many interesting questions on successive difference substitution algorithms, e.g., how to specify the necessary and sufficient conditions for positive termination of the algorithm KSDS, and how to define the necessary and sufficient conditions for negative termination of it?
-We can put the work on it in the following two aspects.

-1. Yang and Yao ([4],[5]) have already proved that the necessary and sufficient condition for negative termination of SDS and NEWTSDS is $f\notin {\rm PSD}$.
-So for KSDS we give the following conjecture.
+There are many interesting questions arising from the family of successive difference substitutions.
+For example, what is a necessary and sufficient condition for the positive termination of the algorithm KSDS?
+What is a necessary and sufficient condition for the negative termination of KSDS?
+Some research directions are listed below: \begin{enumerate} \item Yang and Yao proved that a necessary and sufficient condition on the negative termination of SDS and NEWTSDS is $f\notin {\rm PSD}$ (see [4] and [5]).
+So we put forward a conjecture for KSDS.